EuBIC/ReproducibleMSGuidelines/guidelines.md

 **ProteoGenomics** can be considered a specific subfield of MS-based proteomics studies in which more complex analysis are performed.

-Some of the rules are design for **metanalysis** manuscripts.
-A metanalysis manuscript is the agregation/reanalysis of previously published data.
+Some of the rules are design for **meta-analysis** manuscripts.
+A meta-analysis manuscript is the aggregation/reanalysis of previously published data.

 ### Public Data Deposition